Susan Guillory

 Opening a new business bank account is almost as easy as opening a personal bank account, but with some differences, especially when it comes to documentation.
 Follow these steps:

 If you have a bank or credit union you use for personal accounts, you may check with them to see if they offer business options.
-Some entrepreneurs find it helpful to keep their accounts at the same financial institution.
+Some entrepreneurs find it helpful to keep their personal and business bank accounts at the same financial institution.
 But it’s not always necessary, or even the best move.

 Research business checking account options to make sure you choose a business bank account with the right features at the best cost.
 Depending on your needs, costs you may want to look for low or no cost (free):